-This basic batter recipe can be used for a whole variety of sweet and savoury dishes from pancakes and fritters to Yorkshire pudding and toad-in-the-hole.
-To achieve a smooth lump-free batter it’s essential to slowly draw the flour into the liquid – if you beat everything together in one go some of the flour will remain in tiny lumps suspended in the batter.
-The quantity of milk in this recipe makes a pourable batter, to make it thicker use about 150ml of milk.
-You can flavour it with citrus zest, chopped herbs or a little mustard if liked.
-When making a batter for Yorkshire puddings add an extra egg yolk and replace half the milk with water.
-This will give extra rich and crispy results every time.
-Use this batter recipe to make your own Yorkshire pudding batter for a fresh and homemade addition to your family’s Sunday roast dinner.
-The fresher the batter the crispier the Yorkshire puddings will be.
-And with these being the most raved about Sunday roast trimming you’ll be a hit in your house.
+This basic batter recipe can be used for a whole variety of sweet and savoury dishes, from pancakes and fritters to Yorkshire pudding and toad-in-the-hole.
+To achieve a smooth, lump-free mixture, it’s essential to slowly draw the flour into the liquid – if you beat everything together in one go, some of the flour will remain in tiny lumps suspended in the mix.
+The quantity of milk in this recipe makes a pourable batter, so to make it thicker, use about 150ml of milk.
+You can flavour it with citrus zest, chopped herbs or a little mustard for savoury dishes.
+When making it for Yorkshire puddings, add an extra egg yolk and replace half the milk with water.
+This will give you extra rich and crispy results every time.
+Use this recipe to make your own Yorkshire pudding batter for a fresh and homemade addition to your family’s Sunday roast dinner.
+The fresher the batter, the crispier the Yorkshire puddings will be.
+And with these being the most raved about Sunday roast trimming, you’ll be a hit in your house.
 Or use the batter to make fresh weekend morning crepe pancakes for a sweet twist on a relaxed family breakfast.

 - 100g plain flour